 What is meningococcal vaccine?

 Meningococcal vaccines are used to protect against meningococcal disease.
-Meningococcal disease can lead to serious illnesses including meningitis (inflammation of the brain membranes) and septicaemia (blood poisoning).
-These illnesses can develop quickly over a few hours and can cause serious disability or even death.
-Meningococcal disease is caused by a bug called N. meningitidis and often occurs without warning, even among people who are otherwise healthy.
+Meningococcal disease is caused by a bacteria called Neisseria meningitidis.
+The disease can lead to serious illnesses, including meningitis (inflammation of your brain membranes) and septicaemia (blood poisoning).
+These illnesses can develop quickly over a few hours and can cause serious disability or death, even among people who are otherwise healthy.
+People who survive meningococcal disease often have serious long-term effects, including amputation of arms and legs, hearing loss, seizures, brain injury and permanent skin scarring.
 Read more about meningococcal disease.

 Which meningococcal vaccines are available in New Zealand?

 There are 4 different meningococcal vaccines registered in New Zealand to cover the different groups:

 - Menactra® covers groups A, C, W, Y

 - Nimenrix® covers groups A, C, W, Y

 People aged 13 to 25 years in a close-living situation

 Menactra® is free for people aged 13 to 25 years who, within the next 3 months will be living, or are in the first year of living in boarding school hostel, university hall of residence, military barracks or prison.

 The vaccine is free for people who are close contacts in an meningococcal disease outbreak.